Through The Fibro Fog

 After doing some work, a little blogging and really exciting stuff (not) around the house like ironing and cleaning the kitchen sink, I was definitely in the mood for a filling lunch.
 In the summer I usually go for a salad, but when it's cold out I need something hot and that doesn't take a lot of fuss or attention.

-A recipe that I go back to over and over is my sweet potato, coconut and herb quinoa risotto.
-It's so easy, healthy and has lots of flavour.
+A recipe that I go back to over and over is my quinoa sweet potato bowl.
+It's so easy and has lots of flavour.
 I also like that you can mix up the vegetables, herbs and spices, or add different toppings.
 On this occasion I added some pumpkin seeds and some mozzarella cheese (sounds an odd combination, but I like it!) for some extra protein and fresh thyme for lots of flavour.

 I love that this is a one-pan meal, and you pretty much add everything to a large saucepan, bring it to the boil, reduce the heat and then it cooks away without you having to pay it too much attention.
 Other than an occasional stir, you can carry on with whatever you were doing while it cooks.